AspenForester/AspenForester.github.io/_posts/2018-07-20-Get-ADUser_Filters.md

 comments: true
 ---
 # Get-ADUser Filters
 The filters for Get-ADUser are weird, and perhaps poorly, or more generously, "under-" documented.
 There's the about_ActiveDirectory_Filter topic, and there are examples in the command's help.
 There's [this Technet wiki page](https://social.technet.microsoft.com/wiki/contents/articles/28485.filters-with-powershell-active-directory-module-cmdlets.aspx) maintained by [MVP Richard Mueller](http://www.rlmueller.net/), and any number of other blog posts.
+But with so many options, it's nearly impossible to provide examples for every combination.

 Getting the filter right on the first attempt remains as elusive as getting a Regular Expression right on the first try.